TheApeMachine/diffllm/README.md

 # Run the end-to-end experiment
 ./run_code_gen_experiment.sh
 ```
-This will train the model on the specified code and automatically run the generation script with the final checkpoint.
+This will train the model on the specified code and save checkpoints to the `checkpoints/` directory.

 ### Generating Samples

-Once you have a trained checkpoint file (e.g., in the `checkpoints/` directory), you can use `generate.py` to create new samples on demand.
+Once you have a trained checkpoint, use the `generate.py` script to create new samples.

 ```bash
 # Generate 5 samples from a specific checkpoint
 python generate.py --checkpoint checkpoints/model_epoch_100.pt --num-samples 5
 ```
-The script will automatically load the model with the correct hyperparameters that were saved in the checkpoint file.
+The script automatically loads the model with the correct hyperparameters saved in the checkpoint file.

 ## Command-Line Arguments

-Both scripts support a number of arguments.
+The `main.py` script supports a number of arguments.
 Use the `-h` flag to see all options.

-### `main.py` (Training)
 - `--data-dir`: Path to a directory of code files.
 If not provided, uses the IMDB dataset.
+- `--phase`: Set to `train` or `generate`.
 - `--epochs`: Number of epochs to train for.
+- `--learning_rate`: The learning rate for the Adam optimizer.
 - `--schedule`: Noise schedule to use (`linear` or `cosine`).
+- `--sampler`: Sampler to use for generating images during training (`ddpm` or `ddim`).
+- `--ddim-steps`: Number of steps for the DDIM sampler.
+- `--grad-clip`: Maximum norm for gradient clipping.
+- `--grad-accum`: Number of steps to accumulate gradients over.
 - `--use-ema`: Enable Exponential Moving Average of model weights.
 - `--amp`: Enable Automatic Mixed Precision for faster training.
-- `--num-layers`, `--num-heads`, `--dim-ff`: Control the Transformer architecture.

-### `generate.py` (Inference)
-- `--checkpoint`: (Required) Path to the saved model checkpoint `.pt` file.
+- `--model`: Name of the model and tokenizer files.
-- `--num-samples`: Number of samples to generate.
+- `--ckpt-dir`: Directory to save checkpoints.
-- `--batch-size`: Batch size to use for generation.